 Heart Healthy Ambassadors will train participants on how to use the blood pressure cuffs and provide ongoing support

-This program is self-guided.
-Participants measure the blood pressure twice a month, attend two personalized consultations per month and attend monthly nutrition education seminars.
-The program is four months long.
+This self-guided program is four months long, with participants beginning in January, May and September.
+Participants measure their blood pressure twice a month, attend two personalized consultations per month and attend monthly nutrition education seminars.

 All participants must be age 18 or older and be diagnosed with high blood pressure.
 Additionally, participants can not have experienced a recent cardiac event, have atrial fibrillation or other arrhythmias or be at risk for lymphedema.

-Blood Pressure Self Monitoring is an evidence-based program offered through a YMCA Medical Membership.
-A YMCA Medical Membership is for anyone who needs access to quality, evidence-based programs, health coaching and workout facilities.
+Blood Pressure Self Monitoring is an evidence-based program offered through Y Health.
+A Y Health membership is for anyone who needs access to quality, evidence-based programs, health coaching and workout facilities.